root-foundation/root/README.md

 RootNet enables us to represent what we _truly_ value.

-Because we each hold a *stake* in our collective potential (the NetworkToken), any action that harms our shared future, even if profitable in the short term, will be strongly disincentivized because it will tank the NetworkToken's value (and thus reduce the wealth in *each* of our hands).
+Because we each hold a *stake* in our collective potential (NetworkToken), any action that harms our shared future, even if profitable in the short term, will be strongly disincentivized because it will tank the NetworkToken's value (and thus reduce the wealth in *each* of our hands).

 This aligns self-interest with global cooperation.
-We will solve challenges like climate change only when everyone has a strong _incentive_ to act together.
+We will solve collective problems like climate change only when everyone has a strong _incentive_ to act together.

 RootNet also represents intangible value.
 A great artist who increases our collective hope in the future will directly increase the value of the NetworkToken because *hope is real*: it shapes behavior, inspires action, is often a self-fulfilling prophecy, and materially changes our trajectory.